Rationality of Darmon points over genus fields of non-maximal orders: Introduction

 \section{Introduction}

 The theory of \emph{Stark--Heegner points}, also known as \emph{Darmon points}, began with the foundational paper by H. Darmon \cite{Dar} in 2001.
 In this work, Darmon proposed a construction of local points on rational elliptic curves, the Stark--Heegner points, which, under appropriate arithmetic conditions, he conjectured to be global points defined over strict ring class fields of \emph{real quadratic fields}, which are non-torsion when the central critical value of the first derivative of the complex $L$-function of the elliptic curve over the real quadratic field does not vanish.
 Note that the absence of a theory of complex multiplication in the real quadratic case, available in the imaginary quadratic case, makes the construction of global points on elliptic curves over real quadratic fields and their abelian extensions a rather challenging problem.
 The idea of Darmon was to define locally a family of candidates for their points, and conjecture that these come from global points.
 Following \cite{Dar}, many authors proposed similar constructions in different situations, including the cases of modular and Shimura curves, and the higher weight analogue of Stark--Heegner, or Darmon, cycles; with no attempt to be complete, see for instance \cite{Das}, \cite{MG}, \cite{LRV1}, \cite{LRV}, \cite{Trif}, \cite{GS}, \cite{RS}, \cite{GM1}, \cite{GM2}, \cite{GM3}, \cite{GM4}, and \cite{GM5}.
+The relation between Stark--Heegner points and half-integral weight modular forms is studied in \cite{DT}, \cite{LZ}, \cite{LN}, \cite{Guhan}.